South Cambie, Vancouver

 Langara College (Post-Secondary)

-Located at 49th and Cambie, just south of the neighborhood.
-Serves over 23,000 students with university transfer programs, career training, and continuing education.
+At 49th and Cambie.
+Serves 23,000+ students with university transfer, career training, and continuing education.

 King David High School (Private)